codeschool-projects/CodeBreakerProject/README.md

 ## Call the `validateInput` function from the `guess` function

-In our `guess` function set a variable for the value of the `user-guess` input.
-Create an `if` condition block that uses `validateInput` as it's conditional.
+Create an `if` condition block that uses `validateInput` with a parameter of `input.value` as the conditional.
 If `validateInput` returns `false` `return` should be used to stop execution of the `guess` function, otherwise we should increment the `attempt` hidden input by 1.

 Hint: Don't forget you can use not `!` to check if something is `false` rather than `true`.